benjiallen/pyscript-playground/README.md

 The data used in the org chart is based on names and GitHub handles of [cpython contributors](https://github.com/python/cpython/graphs/contributors).
 The manager relationships are completely fictitious.

-## Features of pyscript that are used in this project
+## Features of PyScript that are used in this project

-This project has been a useful learning tool as it uses numerous features of pyscript, including:
+This project has been a useful learning tool as it uses numerous features of PyScript, including:

 - Use of packages, outside of the standard library, that do and don't ship with pyodide
   - Packages that ship with pyodide and are used in this project